Australian Man Beats Home-Invasion Charges By Proving He’d Been Hired To Commit A Sex Act At Different Address

 The intruders then asked the homeowner if he was the client who had hired them.
 The resident then turned on his bedside light and saw two strange men standing by his bead, holding machetes.

-When the homeowner said his name, and the intruders realized they were at the wrong place, they apologized.
+When the homeowner said his name, the intruders realized they were at the wrong place and they apologized.
 One said, “Sorry, mate” and shook his hand, and the other said “Bye,” and they both drove off.
 The homeowner contacted the police.

-Meanwhile, the two men made it to the correct address, where the client, on noticing that one of the men had a “great big knife” stuffed into his pants, said that weapons were not part of the deal and told him to leave it in his car.
-The “assailants” and the client then had a breakfast of coffee, bacon and eggs, and Leroy fell asleep on the couch.
+Meanwhile, the two men made it to the correct address.
+On noticing that one of the men had a “great big knife” stuffed into his pants, the client said that weapons were not part of the deal and to leave it in his car.
+The “assailants” and the client then had a breakfast of coffee, bacon, and eggs.
+Leroy fell asleep on the couch.

-The the police showed up.
+Then the police showed up.

-At his trial, Leroy’s attorney was able to convince the judge that, though his client had indeed entered a stranger’s home with a machete, his purpose was not to intimidate anyone, but was simply a prop used in an elaborate bit of role-play.
+At his trial, Leroy’s attorney was able to convince the judge that, though his client had indeed entered a stranger’s home with a machete, his purpose was not to intimidate anyone, but was simply a prop used in an elaborate bit of role-playing.
 The judge agreed.

 “They carried the machetes either as a prop or something to use in that fantasy,” he wrote in his ruling.